mphowardlab/mphowardlab.github.io/index.md

 {% capture text %}

-We are a team of individuals working together to achieve our research goals.
-We value the unique experiences and perspectives that everyone brings to their work.
-As a team, we strive to become technically outstanding chemical engineers and to help build a more inclusive workforce in computational molecular science.
+We are an active group of graduate and undergraduate researchers working together to make an impact.
+We strive to become technically outstanding engineers and to develop the future workforce in computational material sciences.

 {%
   include button.html